igniterab/igniterab/README.md

 - 👋 Hi, I’m Ashish Bhardwaj.
-- 👀 I’m interested in working with Web Development(MERN and Django) , Machine Learning and Cloud (GCP and AWS).
+- 👀 I’m interested in working with Web Development(MERN,Django,Go) , Machine Learning and Cloud (GCP and AWS).
-- 🌱 I’m currently pursuing Bachelors in Computer Science and Engineering.
+- 🌱 I’m currently working as a Software Developer.
-- 💞️ I’m looking to collaborate on Web D projects integrated with ML algos.
+- 💞️ I’m looking to collaborate on Web D/Software development projects integrated with ML algos.
 - 📫 How to reach me ?? just search igniterab on chrome.

 <!---